 Calibration Check Box

-It is also worth noting that using a checkbox will not generate a fully traceable certificate that may be required by companies wanting a contractor to carry out work.
+It is also worth noting that using a calibration check box will not generate a fully traceable certificate that may be required by companies wanting a contractor to carry out work.

-Check boxes are just that check boxes.
-This means that calibration checkboxes are ideal for checking overall accuracy, but the full formal calibration procedure must always be completed in accordance with manufacturer’s recommendation and this will then give you a calibration traceable to National/ Standards / UKAS Test Equipment
+Calibration check boxes are just that check boxes.
+This means that calibration check boxes are ideal for checking overall accuracy, but the full formal calibration procedure must always be completed in accordance with manufacturer’s recommendation and this will then give you a calibration traceable to National/ Standards / UKAS Test Equipment